sushil9984/MovieDetailsBackend/README.md

 I have used Dependency Injections and Mediatr Pattern.
 This way code is cleaner and easily readable and most importantly loosely coupled.

 For documentation and testing I have setup Swagger so use 'try it out' option on each request to test them respectively.

+Execution -
+- Please make sure you start Backend application before running Frontend.
+- Clone the repository locally and run using an IDE such as Visual Studio
+- Application should open up Swagger url as - https://localhost:44364/swagger/index.html
+- You should be able to see MovieDetails Swagger.
+Under the MovieInformation you should be able to see 2 Get calls.
+- You can test it using swagger directly by clicking on 'Try It Out' and then 'Execute' by passing parameters if required.